txoof/sliding_box/README.md

-# sliding_box
+# Designing a 3D Printable Box in OpenSCAD
 ## Summary
 This is a set of lessons that walks through designing and creating a customizable 3D Printed Box using OpenSCAD.
+The attached lessons will introduce you to parametric design and help you build your own customizable box.

-****This can also be viewed on the [Thingiverse](https://www.thingiverse.com/thing:1201466).
-The Markdown on Thingiverse is broken so is replicated here.****
+****This can also be viewed and customized on the [Thingiverse](https://www.thingiverse.com/thing:1201466).
+The Markdown on Thingiverse is broken so the documentation is replicated here.****

 **Please Note:** Some features have been left incomplete as an exercise for the reader.
 For a complete version please see the [original box with sliding lid](http://www.thingiverse.com/thing:201304)